ttheew/symphony/README.md

 A central **Conductor** schedules Docker and exec jobs across distributed **Nodes**, balancing workloads using **virtual resource capacities** instead of raw CPU or memory.

+⚠️ **Early Stage / Work in Progress**

+Symphony is currently in the **design and planning phase**.
+No production-ready code has been released yet.

+This repository is public to:
+- document the architecture and ideas early
+- gather feedback
+- allow discussions before implementation

+---

+## Current Status

+- ❌ No stable implementation
+- ❌ No releases
+- ❌ APIs and CLI are **not final**
+- ❌ Breaking changes expected

+Everything in this repository should be considered **experimental**.

 ---

 ## Architecture